Jim Jacoby: Cumberland

+The Camden County Joint Development Authority (CCJDA) borrowed almost $11 million in seed money to be repaid in regular installments starting in 2023.
+The Jacoby Development subsidiary made the first two payments, but the third payment of $736,000 was missed.
+Some of the project work was completed, but in 2025, the CCJDA filed a lawsuit seeking repayment of over $9 million in loans for the stalled Cumberland Inlet redevelopment project.

+In early 2026 CCJDA announced that they have recovered ownership of the property.

 Personal life

-Jim lives in Atlanta.
-He and his wife, Jan, are parents of two adult children.
-Jacoby enjoys SCUBA diving and is an experienced diver who has cataloged dives in Galapagos, Great Barrier Reef, Tahiti and multiple Caribbean sites.
+Jacoby lives in Atlanta.
+He and his wife, Jan were married in 1976 and are parents of two adult children.
+In younger years Jacoby sailed boats; he enjoys SCUBA diving and is an experienced diver who has cataloged dives in Galapagos, Great Barrier Reef, Tahiti and multiple Caribbean sites.
 He also enjoys fishing, is interested in the marine environment and how underwater species can help in medical research of a multitude of diseases.
+His daughter had special needs, so he served on the Epilepsy Foundation board.

+Jacoby's motor yacht was named in honor of his mother, Phoebe.

+Miss Phoebe II was the first boat to participate in the "Scientific Vessel of Opportunity Program", created by the International SeaKeepers Society.
+Yachts are the platform to allow scientists to perform valuable research around the globe.
+The vessel's first expedition was to Dry Tortugas and the next was to the Bahamas at Tiger Beach.

 Memberships of professional bodies

-Jacoby is an active member of the International Council of Shopping Centers.
-He also sits on the board of directors of the Georgia Aquarium, Guy Harvey Ocean Foundation, Savannah College of Art and Design, and the Hawaii Health Foundation.
-He served 10 years on the board of the University of Florida Whitney Lab for Marine Bioscience.
+Jacoby has stayed involved with the International Council of Shopping Centers.
+He also sits on the board of the Georgia Aquarium, Guy Harvey Ocean Foundation, Savannah College of Art and Design, and the Hawaii Health Foundation.
+He formerly served 10 years as a board member of the University of Floridas Whitney Laboratory for Marine Bioscience.